doktorbanana/MetaHuman/README.md

 ## How to:

 If you only want to get a quick overview of the project and don't care about the technical implementation, please download the folder "example files" and listen to the output of our two networks.
+In the two audio files you can hear one of the networks trying to sing a song it was trained on - Hey Jude by The Beatles and Ave Maria.
+The Video files show the networks singing to each other.
-The .txt gives an overview, what exactly you hear in each file.
-If you are intested in the idea of the project, you can read the "Konzept.pdf" (only in german).
+If you are interested in the idea of the project, you can read the "Konzept.pdf" (only in german).

 If you are interested in the technical implementation, please follow these steps: